University of Northwestern-St Paul logo

 2016

-Granted an exemption to Title IX for religious reasons.
+Granted a Title IX exemption allowing religious discrimination for religious reasons.

 Find Scholarships at University of Northwestern-St Paul